decaf-dev/obsidian-tag-feed/README.md

 ```
 ````

-This will display a feed for the #feedback tag
+This will display a feed for the #feedback tag, with no time constraint.

 ### Time